UnofficialOpenUni/system-programming-lab/maman11/solution-by-sagi-kimhi/disclaimer.md

 ***DISCLAIMER***

-DO NOT rely on the test files.
+DO NOT rely on the code or the test files.

-i was to lazy too remove them, they are complete dogshit and shall not be used as testers.

-other than that the code is pretty much complete.

-I just need to fill in some more comments and maybe optimize it a bit more.

-hope this helps to whoever reviews it in the future.
-I will update this file once i finish updating the code.
-02/11/2021
+The code for both questions was not fully tested yet and may contain errors.

+I'll update this disclaimer once tests have been ran and fixes has been applied.

+6/11/2021